Department of External Affairs (1901–1916): Scope

-Structure
+History

 The Department was a Commonwealth Public Service department, staffed by officials who were responsible to the Minister for External Affairs.
 The Prime Minister's Office was attached to the Department of External Affairs until 1909.

-The Secretary of the Department was Atlee Hunt.
+The departmental secretary throughout the department's existence was Atlee Hunt.

+The department was abolished in 1916 by Prime Minister Billy Hughes as part of a reorganisation following the Australian Labor Party split of 1916, with its functions merged into the Prime Minister's Department.